Old Believers: Tolerance

 Empress Elizabeth, which ascended the throne in 1741, was remarkably indifferent to the "schismatics", in contrast to the policy her father and predecessors pursued since 1715.
 The persecution of religious nonconformists gradually ceased.
 This very toleration confronted the Old Believers with dire questions concerning their place in the world, which their faith taught was ruled by the Antichrist.
 In the 1750s, a wave of mass self-immolations took place across Russia, from Siberia to Pomor.
 Though causing much less deaths than in the 1670s, they still shocked and terrified the government.
 The renunciation of the world, which was to be even more strictly pursued as it no longer renounced the Old Believers, led a former soldier turned Philipian ascetic named Euthymius to establish the sect known as the "Fugitives" or "Runaways" (beguny), as he considered even the Philipians as hypocrites who were too comfortable with the existing order.
 In the Russian tradition of wandering and Foolishness in Christ, the Fugitives refused to touch money or official documents, which they believed were marked by the Seal of the Antichrist, and lived as itinerant monks, supported by lay members who fed, clothed and provided for them.

-The most enlightened Russian ruler, the short-reigned Peter III, was repulsed by the self-immolations.
+Peter III was repulsed by the self-immolations.
 In 1761, his advisors found a solution: In any case in which suicide threats were raised, all those arrested were to be released immediately, and all involved were to be assured that no harm would come to them.
 Old Believer radicals could no longer claim that their deaths were acts of involuntary martyrdom in the face of persecution.
 Suicide incidents gradually declined, becoming very rare by the turn of the century, though it did not completely disappear.

 Catherine the Great, crowned empress in 1762, maintained and expanded Peter III's policy of tolerance.
 Most secular ordinances discriminating Old Believers were repealed: They were allowed to hold some public offices and to testify at court, the double tax was abolished, and even the pejorative term "schismatics" (raskolniki) was removed from official usage.
 The state church theologians, far removed from the ancient Orthodox identification of dogma with the minutiae of ritual that motivated both the anti-reformers and Nikon a century before, noted that there was no principled difference between their faith and that of the Old Believers, but only discrepancies of practice.
 Enlightened religious thinkers, most notably Platon Levshin, taking their cue from the government, concluded that both the church and the Old Believers were "of the same faith" (edinovery).
 As ritual was the dividing line, the "schismatic" label was replaced by the neutral and relatively inclusive "Old Ritualists" (staro'obryadtsy), which is the most common term in Russian for members of the movement ever since.